 Learn about the human condition:

 Shakespeare’s brilliance isn’t solely due to his mastery of language.
 It is also in large part because he understood so intimately what it means to be a human being.

 For those that have not discovered the joy of Shakespeare, you are missing out.
 If you don’t want to read him, at least make a point of catching a couple of his plays

-What we do wouldn’t be possible without our amazing sponsors like Cosmetic Dentist NYC.
+What we do wouldn’t be possible without our amazing sponsors like Patio Builders Virginia Beach VA.
 Be sure to stop by and show them your support!